lamfo-unb/lamfo-unb.github.io/_posts/2017-07-22-intro-stock-analysis-1.md

 pbr_mm$mm30 <- coredata(pbr_mm30)
 ```

 First we subset the base for data since 2016 using the function `subset()`.
-Then, we use the function `rollmean()`, which takes as argument: the series \\((x_t)\\), in this case the adjusted price; the window of periods \\((q)\\); an optional fill argument, that is used to complete the days where it's not possible to calculate the moving average, since the enough quantity of days hasn't passed; lastly, the argument `align` indicates if the moving average should be calculated using the periods in the left, in the center or in the right of the \\(t\\) day of the series.
+Then, we use the function `rollmean()`, which takes as argument: the series \\((x_t)\\), in this case the adjusted price; the window of periods \\((q)\\); an optional fill argument, that is used to complete the days where it's not possible to calculate the moving average, since the enough quantity of days hasn't passed; the argument `align` indicates if the moving average should be calculated using the periods in the left, in the center or in the right of the \\(t\\) day of the series.
 Lastly, we add the MA to two new columns in the initial database.

 We calculated the two MA using 10 and 30 days of windows, filling the values with NA and using the periods in the left.
 Afterwards, we can plot both series in the same graphic of prices to identify trends.
 An existing theory in Technical Analysis is the one that when two MA of short and long term cross each other, there is an indication of buying or selling the stock.
-When te short term MA cross the long term upwards, there's a **buy** a signal.
+When the short term MA cross the long term upwards, there's a **buy** a signal.
 When the opposite happens, there's a **sell** signal.

 Ploting the prices series and the moving averages for all days since 2016: